 What Parents Need to Know about Kids and the COVID-19 Vaccine

-To help in the fight against the coronavirus, Boys Town National Research Hospital and Medical Clinics encourages our patients, their families and our community to follow the Centers for Disease Control and Prevention’s recommendation for those 5 years and older to receive the COVID-19 vaccine as soon as possible.
+To help in the fight against the coronavirus, Boys Town National Research Hospital and Medical Clinics encourages our patients, their families and our community to follow the Centers for Disease Control and Prevention's recommendation for those six months and older to receive the COVID-19 vaccine.

 What vaccine(s) are approved for children?